intersel/jamrules/README.md

 The "matched" and "notmatched" functions are called whenever the rule engine matches an object profile.

-They have the following parameters:
+Functions have the following parameters:
   * aListOfMatchedObjects: the list of objects that matched the rule

-### jqueryObj -internal parameter-
-jquery Object to bind with the iFSM engine.

 # The JamRules Objects
 In order to test objects with jamrules, you have to give it objects to test against the rules defined in the rule engine.